robrich/kubernetes-hands-on-workshop/08-Service/start/README.md

    kubectl apply -f service.yaml
    ```

-   This says "please schedule the thing I've got in the yaml file `service.yaml`.
+   This says "please run the thing I've got in the yaml file `service.yaml`.

 2. Run this command: